 To simplify the process, hiring managers often opt for screening the resumes to filter out only the best applicants.
 That is where a resume screening checklist comes in handy.

-But, what is a resume screening checklist exactly?
+What is resume screening checklist exactly?

 As the name suggests, it is a predetermined list of qualities or elements that the recruiter expects to see on the resumes of the candidates they shortlist.